J-Palomino/Juangpt/BUILD-INSTRUCTIONS.md

 ### Simplified Build (Using Pre-built Image)

-This approach uses the official Open WebUI image as a base and just adds your custom styles:
+This approach uses the official JuanGPT image as a base and just adds your custom styles:

 ```bash
 docker build -f Dockerfile.custom -t juangpt:latest .